Racing is about fun, family, fortune, fortitude and competition.

 - Four Ways Racing Teaches Me How to Compete in Business

-- Why I Blog – What I’ve Learned This Year /Part 2
+- What I have Learned This Year /Part 1

 - LinkedIn Conversion Tracking for Advertising